kubernetes/enhancements/keps/sig-node/6063-pod-pid-limit/README.md

 ###### Will enabling / using this feature result in increasing size or count of the existing API objects?

 - API type(s): Pod
-- Estimated increase in size: ~20 bytes per Pod when `spec.resources.limits.pid` is set.
+- Estimated increase in size: ~20 bytes per Pod when `spec.resources.limits.pids` is set.
 Pods that do not use this field are unchanged.
 - Estimated amount of new objects: None.
 No new API objects are created.